 Productivity.
 Engagement.
 Workloads.
 Managing these issues can be difficult enough while working closely with your team in one workplace.
 And if everyone’s scattered into separate locations?
 Well, it’s fair to say not many managers are loving the situation right now.

 Everything indicates that we’re not out of our Covid troubbles just yet.
-So while everyone’s waiting for a vaccine or a cure, we’re taking a closer look at long-distance leadership.
+So while everyone’s waiting for vaccines to be rolled out, we’re taking a closer look at long-distance leadership.
 We’ve identified the most common issues managers are confronting when it comes to managing their teams remotely.
 More importantly, we’re offering some PEP-approved advice on how to address these issues – it’s what we do, after all:

 Challenge #1: Maintaining team engagement in isolation

 With casual conversations around the water cooler or over coffee out of the question, team engagement can take a dive.
 The key to countering this challenge is to recreate these conversations as often as you can.
 On an individual level, up the frequency of your one-on-ones.
 Ensure each team member understands what’s informing decision-making and how they’re contributing to wider team strategy.
 And collectively, sub in more stand-ups.
 It’s a matter of recalibrating the cadence of your team’s workflow.
 Instead of splitting work into blocks revolving around monthly reviews, decrease the size of tasks people are working on and increase the frequency of meetings.
 You may have lost the spontaneity of a water cooler catch-up, but you don’t need to lose the value.